BopeiNie/BopeiNie.github.io/index.md

 ---

 # Education background
-### Xi'an Jiaotong University (Dual-Degree Program) 2020.09-2024.06
+Xi'an Jiaotong University (Dual-Degree Program) 2020.09-2024.06   \
+* Automation
+* Accounting
-### The University of Hong Kong (HKUWW exchange program) 2023.01-On Going
-### University of New South Wales Sydney (APRU Online Single Course Exchange Program) 2023.02-On Going
+The University of Hong Kong (HKUWW exchange program) 2023.01-On Going University of New South Wales Sydney (APRU Online Single Course Exchange Program) 2023.02-On Going

 # Competitions Awards
-### 1. Dream Cup National Undergraduate Intelligent Hardware Design Competition 2021.09-2022.02
+1. Dream Cup National Undergraduate Intelligent Hardware Design Competition 2021.09-2022.02
-### 2. Participated in the Tengfei Cup and National Semi-final of “Suzhou Cup” 2020.09-2022.04, 2022.04-2022.08
+2. Participated in the Tengfei Cup and National Semi-final of “Suzhou Cup” 2020.09-2022.04, 2022.04-2022.08
-#### Two third class prizes in the Tengfei Cup, one bronze award and one gold award in the Entrepreneurship Track**
+* Two third class prizes in the Tengfei Cup, one bronze award and one gold award in the Entrepreneurship Track**
-#### Outstanding Creative Award in the National Semi-final of “Suzhou Cup”**
+* Outstanding Creative Award in the National Semi-final of “Suzhou Cup”**
-### 3. The Mathematical Modeling Competition Award 2021.11-2022.03, 2022.08-2022.09, 2023.02-On Going
+3. The Mathematical Modeling Competition Award 2021.11-2022.03, 2022.08-2022.09, 2023.02-On Going
-#### The H Award in Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
+* The H Award in Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
-#### Provincial First Prize of China National Undergraduate Mathematical Contest in Modeling
+* Provincial First Prize of China National Undergraduate Mathematical Contest in Modeling
-#### Participate in 2023 Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)
+* Participate in 2023 Mathematical Contest in Modeling/ The Interdisciplinary Contest in Modeling (MCM/ICM)

 # Research and Engineering Practice